lehaifeng/RSI-CB/README.md

 * [RSI-CB128 can be downloaded here in OneDrive](https://1drv.ms/u/s!Auv9HKTH1GC9jBbv-XzBFyMegqlL) or [here in BaiduYun](https://pan.baidu.com/s/1bpIQ0IN)
 ## 1) Distribution of POI

-According to the global distribution of OSM, we selected the cities such as `Beijing, Shanghai, New York and Washington, London ，Liverpool，Berlin,Tokyo,Paris,Toronto and other cities around the world`.Below are the visualization of POI distribution.<br>
+According to the global distribution of OSM, we selected the cities such as `Beijing, Shanghai, New York and Washington, London ，Liverpool，Berlin,Tokyo,Paris,Toronto and other cities around the world`.
+The POI distribution was shown as following.<br>
 <div align=center><img src="https://github.com/wzx918/test/blob/master/osm%E5%88%86%E5%B8%83%E5%9B%BE.png"/></div>

 ----